-On this day sixty-eight years ago, young Americans were fighting and dying on the shores of Normandy France.
+On this day seventy-two years ago, young Americans were fighting and dying on the shores of Normandy France.
 The soldiers made their way onto the beach that June 6th in Higgins boats, unique high-walled boats that carried 25 men, sort of a “floating boxcar.”

 Conservative author Peggy Noonan wrote about D-Day, and about the Higgins boats in the introduction of her book “Patriotic Grace: What it is and why we need it now.”
 Noonan tells of one soldier, his fate intricately woven with the fate of the other men in his Higgins Boat, heading in high seas to a conclusion unknown… “it took [his] five little boats four hours to cover the nine miles to the beach:”

 They were the worst hours of our lives.
 It was pitch black, cold, and the rain was coming down in sheets, drenching us.
 The boats were being tossed in the waves, making all of us violently sick.